pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 The implementation of the course requires the following 3 main steps:

 - Discuss the subject to be included in the course system.
-- Divide the subject topics, and assign them to course developers.
+- Make agreements of the syllabus for each course
 - Fill in learning materials and assignments.
 - Optimize assignment submission and evaluation.